Navreet-WorkProjects/JavaProjects-facebook-clone/README.md

 ## List of functionalities:
 1. Login and register - users can register first and then login with correct credentials.
-2. Personal profile - users can view and edit their personal profile.
-3. Connect with other users - All users can search the users.(*Connect user functionality need to be imeplement)
+2. Search other users - All users can search the users.
-4. Post comments and reply to comments - Users can post comments and reply to comments already posted.(Post feature available.)
+3. Post comments - Users can post comments on their page as well as others page.
-5. Admin account - Admin can view all users, block users.
+4. Admin account - Admin can block users and view number of users.

 ## List of technologies to be used and reason for your selection
 1. Reason for choosing Java: